Lake Baikal

 Listvyanka

-A small settlement located on the shore of Lake Baikal where most trips on the lake begin.
+Listvyanka is a small settlement located on the shore of Lake Baikal.
 On the way from Irkutsk to Listvyanka there are 3 places of interest.
-The first is the obo - a sacred place for the local Buryat population.
-The second is Taltsy - an open air Museum of Russian/Siberian Wooden Architecture.
-The museum’s oldest building is the Spass Tower of the Ilimsk Fortress (1667) and the still active Kazan Chapel (1679).
+The first is the obo - a sacred place for the local Buryat people.
+The second is Taltsy - an open air Museum of Russian Wooden Architecture.
 The third is the famous Shaman Rock (another sacred site) located on the headwaters of the Angara river.
-Listvyanka is also home to the Church of Saint Nicolas the Wonderworker - the guardian angel of travelers and the Baikal Ecology Museum with exhibits of the unique fauna and flora that surround the lake.
-There is also an aquarium which contains different species of local fish and the Baikal nerpa – the earth’s only fresh water seal.
+Listvyanka is also home to the Church of Saint Nicolas the Wonderworker - the guardian angel of travelers, and the Baikal Ecology Museum with exhibits of the unique fauna and flora that surround the lake.
+There is also an aquarium which contains different species of local fish and the Baikal nerpa - the earth's only fresh water seal.

 Olkhon Island